mhosseinf/project2_gr5_Crowdfunding_ETL/README.md

 subcategory_id is a Foreign Key referencing the subcategory table's subcategory_id column.

 ### Note: Foreign Keys enforce relationships between tables, ensuring that the data in the campaign table aligns with the data in the referenced tables.

+# Crowdfunding Database creation using SQLAlchamy- this part was optional and we did it as an extra task to challenge ourselves

+## Introduction
+The associated Jupyter file name is Crowdfunding.
+It's designed for performing an ETL (Extract, Transform, Load) process to create and populate a crowdfunding database from CSV files created in the 1st step.
+The ETL process involves reading data from CSV files, defining the database structure using SQLAlchemy, and transferring the data into the database tables.
+This README provides an overview of the code and its functionality.

+## Code Overview
+The ETL process is divided into several steps:

+### Step 1: Define the Database Structure
+The database structure is defined using SQLAlchemy, and it consists of four tables:
+- `Campaign`: Contains information about crowdfunding campaigns.
+- `Category`: Describes campaign categories.
+- `Subcategory`: Provides information about campaign subcategories.
+- `Contacts`: Stores contact information for campaign participants.
+Each table is defined as a class with attributes corresponding to the respective tables' columns.

+### Step 2: Create an SQLite Database
+An SQLite database is created using SQLAlchemy's `create_engine` function.
+The database file is named "crowdfunding.sqlite," and stored in the output folder, and the engine connects to it.

+### Step 3: Load Data from CSV Files
+Data is loaded from CSV files ("campaign.csv," "category.csv," "subcategory.csv," and "contacts1.csv") into Pandas DataFrames.
+These DataFrames hold the data that will be transferred into the database tables.

+### Step 4: Data Transformation
+The code iterates through each DataFrame to create instances of the defined classes (Campaign, Category, Subcategory, Contacts).
+Data from the DataFrames is used to create instances for each table, which are added to a session.

+### Step 5: Data Loading
+The instances created in the previous step are added to the SQLAlchemy session.
+This action stages the data for insertion into the database.

+### Step 6: Data Commit
+The staged data is committed to the database using `session. commit()`.
+This action persists in the data in the database tables.

+### Step 7: Database Inspection
+The code uses SQLAlchemy's `inspector` to inspect the database and collect table information.
+The table names within the database are retrieved to make sure the previous process was done correctly